The Pros and Cons of an ILIT: Is It the Right Move for Your Legacy?

 In fact, it may not be the right move for everyone—but for some, it can be one of the most powerful wealth-preserving tools available.

 This blog will unpack what an ILIT is, how it works, and most importantly, the pros and cons of an ILIT.
 We’ll also explore the real-life application of ILITs, share client insights, and equip you with actionable steps you can take.
+And if you’ve ever wondered what an ILIT is in simple terms, this section will lay the groundwork before we explore the details later in the article.

 By the end, you’ll know if this tool aligns with your multigenerational vision and the legacy you want to leave.
 And if it does, you’ll be empowered to act decisively.